Haydn Hall 314

 Classes: French Baroque Spectacle, Opera and Its Audiences, Capstone for Music Majors A and B

-At Case, Prof. Cowart has served as chair of the Department of Music from 2002-07 and as Coordinator of Graduate Studies in Musicology from 2014 until the present.
+At Case, Prof. Cowart has served as chair of the Department of Music from 2002-07, as Coordinator of Graduate Studies in Musicology from 2014-2020, and currently as Interim Chair of the Department of English.
 She has received a number of teaching awards, including CWRU’s Jessica Melton Perry Award for Disciplinary and Professional Writing Instruction (2016) for her work with undergraduate Capstone projects and Ph.D. dissertations.

 She is the author of The Triumph of Pleasure: Louis XIV and the Politics of Spectacle (Univ. of Chicago Press, 2008) and other books and articles on the arts and aesthetics in dialogue with French political discourse.
 In 2020 she was elected to Honorary membership in the Society for Seventeenth-Century Music for her outstanding achievement and the “virtuoso performances” of her writings on seventeenth-century French music and culture.